Smart home devices attract hackers in their first five minutes online

 Read More:

 Some of the so-called vulnerabilities, the weak points on a device that could allow a hacker to gain control, are not even new, with one known nearly four years ago, stated NetScout.
-The most popular attack over the past four months came from an exploit that was publicly known about back in April 2015, and is connected to attacks from the Satori and JenX botnets, the company said on its blog.
+The most popular attack over the past four months came from an exploit that was publicly known in April 2015, and is connected to attacks from the Satori and JenX botnets, the company said on its blog.
 Most of the malware was actually "a Mirai variant," they said.

 Hacking attempts

 While hacks can be as widespread as the Mirai virus, which turned smart devices infected with its code into a zombie botnet army, they can also be done to single devices.
-Consider the attack on a single fish tank's thermostat in a Las Vegas casino that helped hackers then gain access to a wider online network in 2018.
-Or Nest security camera hack that sent one Californian family into a panic when they were told a missile attack was on its way.
+Consider the attack on a single fish tank's thermostat in a Las Vegas casino that helped hackers gain access to a wider online network in 2018.
+Or the Nest security camera hack that sent one Californian family into a panic when they were told a missile attack was on its way.
 (It wasn't.)